 My point was that if we "looked after the kingdom" and acted like the birds, never worrying about cultivating food to eat, but expecting God "to add all things" to us--including food--we would starve.

-III.
+II.
 "Brutish" parables

 The Parable of the Wedding Feast (Matthew 22:1-14)

-From this parable, Carrier quotes only verses 8-14, referring to the man who attended the king's wedding with inappropriate garments:
+Regarding the man who attended the king's wedding with inappropriate garments:

 And he said to him, ‘Friend, how did you get in here without a wedding garment?’
 And he was speechless.
 Then the king said to the attendants, ‘Bind him hand and foot and cast him into the outer darkness.
 In that place there will be weeping and gnashing of teeth.’
 For many are called, but few are chosen.”
 (Matthew 22:12-14, ESV)